openhab/openhabian/docs/openhabian.md

 - Grafana visualization ("admin:admin")

 ## System Backup & Maintenance
-When you have settled in how to use openHAB for your needs it could be a good moment to think about backup.
-Maybe you accedently delete something or the SD-card wearout which is a common on many single board computers such as Raspberry Pis.
+Once you have gotten grip on how to use openHAB for your needs it is a good moment to think about backup.
+Maybe you accidently delete something or get hit by SD card wearout problem which is quite common on many single board computers such as Raspberry Pis.

-There are four measuers and methods included to cover this matter today but they all need some reaserch and readup to be used. *(Hopfully will a more streamlined method be developed in the future which better integreted with openHAB itself, keep tuned.)*
+There are four measures and methods in openHABian to cover this matter today, but they all need some research and readup to be successfully used. *(Hopefully we will get to develop a more streamlined method to better integrate with openHAB itself - stay tuned.)*

 1. Use openHAB integrated [backup tool](https://community.openhab.org/t/recommended-way-to-backup-restore-oh2-configurations-and-things/7193/82?u=elias_gabrielsson).
 2. Move the root filesystem to an external USB-memory.
+Warning: USB stick are as-susceptible to flash wearout as SD cards.
 [Menu option:37]
-3. (BETA) Reduce wear on SD-card by move write intensive actions temporary to RAM during operation (logs,persistant-data).
-Warning: powerfailure will result in lost data.
+3. (BETA) Reduce wear on SD card by moving write intensive actions temporary to RAM during operation (logs,persistant-data).
+Warning: power failure will result in lost data.
 [Menu option: 6A]
-4. (Advanced) Use [Amanda Network Backup](http://www.amanda.org/) for full-system backup, longer introduction [here](https://github.com/openhab/openhabian/blob/master/docs/openhabian-amanda.md).
+4. (Advanced) Use [Amanda Network Backup](http://www.amanda.org/) for full system backup, longer introduction [here](https://github.com/openhab/openhabian/blob/master/docs/openhabian-amanda.md).
 [Menu option: 51]

 ## Optional Components